 Another benefit of software-defined networking is that it provides a centralized location for routing and switching tables and intelligence, and abstracts the network intelligence away from hardware and in to software.
 This allows you to have greater flexibility and and consolidation at the same, easing your administration overhead and letting you design and implement your network from a central location.
 Changes are likewise implemented in a single location, and updates are pushed to the individual switches and routers of your network more or less instantaneously.

 And maybe the biggest benefit of software defined networking is how it supports, or will support, virtual environments and enterprises moving forward.
 Private and public clouds have the ability to transform themselves to meet the needs of the enterprise, adjusting and adding new infrastructure as their workloads demand, on the fly.
 Software-defined networking allows for integration between the network and the virtual environments in a way that simply wasn’t practical before, and allows the network to scale and adjust as the workload demands of the enterprise dictate.

 Software-Defined Wide-Area Networking

 But software defined networking doesn’t just benefit virtual environments and data centers.
 It also has significant applications and value in the area of wide area networking.
 As we talked about above, software-defined networking gives enterprises the ability to consolidate network functions and intelligence into a single abstracted layer, easing the complexity of configuring and managing your network.
-But there are additional benefits of software-defined wide area networking, or SDWAN.
+But there are additional benefits of software-defined wide area networking, SDWAN (or SD-WAN).